 All fees must be paid before a burial, interment or scattering of cremated remains or chapel service takes place and before any fee bearing memorial work takes place.
-Receipts will be issued for any money paid to the Authority.
+Receipts will be issued for any money paid to LRC Burial Services.